Mycology Reference Laboratory

 In Denmark

-The Head of the department is also a professor at the dept of clinical microbiology at Rigshospitalet and dept of clinical medicine at the Copenhagen University thereby contributing to a close collaboration between the three organisations.
-The laboratory also has a close collaboration with the Institute for Agro-ecology at Ã…rhus University.
+The Head of the department also holds a professorship at the dept of clinical microbiology at Rigshospitalet and Dept of Clinical Medicine at the Copenhagen University fostering close collaboration between the three institutions.
+In addition, the laboratory has established close collaborations with DTU Bioengineering, Technical University of Denmark and with the Department of the Built Environment, Aalborg University.

 Internationally

-The laboratory host the EUCAST development laboratory for fungi.
-The head of the department is currently chairman for the EUCAST AFST steering committee.
 Other network relations include the Nordic Society for Medical Mycology (NSMM), the European Fungal Infection Study Group (EFISG) and the European confederation for Medical Mycology (ECMM).